Affiliate Statement and a Caveat

 How to Bake with Whole-Grain Flours

-In this article, we will be showing you how to bake with whole-grain flours.
+In this article, we will be showing you how to bake with whole-grain flour.
 Wheat is grown all over the world.
 There are different types of grain and are usually classified by hardness and color.
 Wheat harvests and brought to flour mills into flours using stone or roller mills.

 The wheat kernel, also known as the wheat berry, is the flour-producing part of the wheat plant.
 The less processed grain is, the more natural advantages it will keep.